Summary

 Use full internal charts for planned planning and product development.
 Create simplified external versions for marketing and sales.
 These should focus on customer decision factors.

 Your business plan might include both versions.
 Detailed internal review shows backers your market knowledge.
-Plus simplified customer-facing charts show your marketing plan.
+Simplified customer-facing charts show your marketing plan.

 What Tools Help You Create Professional Feature Comparison Charts?